Testing for HIV

 - Needle & syringe programs or NSPs are services that provide disposable syringes to injecting drug users.
 This actively discourages sharing of equipment and is referred to as a harm reduction policy.
 Introduction of NSPs in Australia is the main reason why rates of HIV among injecting drug users have remained low compared to other countries.
 Rates of HIV among Aboriginal and Torres Strait Islander people who inject drugs are higher than for non-Indigenous Australians, so it’s important to encourage people in our community to access NSPs and not be shamed – tell people that NSP staff will know they’re doing the right thing and won’t judge or lecture about using drugs.

-- Opioid substitution therapy or OST is where people who have become dependent on an illicit drug are prescribed a substitute drug – called pharmacotherapies.
+- Opioid substitution therapy or OST is where people who have become dependent on an illicit drug are prescribed a substitute drug – this is called pharmacotherapy.
 In Australia the main pharmacotherapies used for people with opioid dependence are Methadone, Buprenorphine, and Naltrexone.

 - Detox and rehabilitation programs can assist people to cease, reduce or stabilise their use of illicit drugs, prescription medications, or alcohol.
 Programs can involve counselling and group support, residential rehabilitation, detox as well as pharmacotherapies such as methadone, buprenorphine, or naltrexone.